 - f.
 Disposal and Decommissioning of NPI.
 When examining where and how we store NPI, we must consider how we dispose of it.
 If we protect it right up until the point that we put it in the garbage can on the curb, all of those efforts may be wasted if the right criminal were just waiting for you to hand deliver NPI to them.
-Generally, we think of shredding or burning paper files containing NPI.
-We must also expand our thinking and include any digital device that once contained NPI.
+Generally, we think of shredding or burning paper files containing NPI; however, we have to expand our thinking and include any digital device that once contained NPI.
 These devices (e.g. computers, smart phones, portable drives, and even copiers) need to be decommissioned and wiped clean prior to disposal. - g.
 Disaster Management Plan.
-Protecting NPI from external threats that may use the NPI for improper purposes is not the only reason to protect NPI.
-NPI must be protected for the basic reason of business continuity.
-A disaster management plan includes a back-up plan that protects NPI from loss and helps ensure business continuity. - h.
+Protecting NPI from external threats that may use the NPI for improper purposes is not the only reason that one must protect NPI.
+NPI must be protected for the basic reasons of business continuity.
+Simply put, a disaster management plan includes a backup plan that protects NPI from loss. - h.
 Oversight of Third-Party Service Providers.
 When dealing with third-party providers, it is important to understand their procedures and policies when they handle your NPI.
-If your NPI is stored off-site it is your obligation to make sure that it is secure in that environment.
-Just because you entrusted another to assist with this responsibility, it does not relieve you of your responsibility to protect the NPI.
-A perfect example of this vulnerability is the IT professional that you have assisting with your network.
-Given the access that IT professionals have to the NPI in your network, they could steal it or destroy it very easily.
-Your IT professional needs to be chosen with care, and you need to know more about them than how much they charge. - i.
+If your NPI is stored off-site, it is important to ensure it is secure in that environment.
+An example of this vulnerability is the IT professional that you have assisting with your network.
+Given the access that IT professionals have to the NPI in your network, they should be chosen with care and understand your obligations to protect NPI. - i.
 Notification of Security Breaches.
-When that unfortunate day comes and someone has a security breach, the first impulse is to minimize the event and not treat the breach with the urgency it deserves.
-Problems that are ignored have a habit of becoming emergencies.
+When that unfortunate day comes and someone has a security breach, the first impulse is to minimize the event and think that it cannot be that big a deal.
 If you are the unfortunate victim of a security breach and an unauthorized release of NPI, it is important to work with your affected customers/clients and appropriate law enforcement.
-Hopefully, if you take the steps outlined above, you will minimize the likelihood of having to face this difficult circumstance. - j.
-Audit Procedures And Oversight.
-At the end of the day, you can put all of the appropriate procedures in place, but, if they are not effective, then they have been a waste of time and money.
+Hopefully, if you take the steps outlined above, you will minimize the likelihood of having to face this difficult circumstance.

+j.
+Audit Procedures and Oversight.
+At the end of the day, you can put all of the appropriate procedures in place, but if they are not effective, then they have been a waste of time and money.
 To oversee your Information Security Program, you need to make sure that your virus protection is actually updating, that your back-up is actually running, and that your NPI is actually being shredded.
-This is an ongoing process and you should continually monitor the process that you took time and money to put in place to make sure that it is effective.
+This is an ongoing process, and you should monitor the process that you took time and money to put in place to make sure that it is effective.